satellite-image-deep-learning/techniques/README.md

 * [Building-Detection-MaskRCNN](https://github.com/Mstfakts/Building-Detection-MaskRCNN) -> Building detection from the SpaceNet dataset by using Mask RCNN
 * [Mask RCNN for Spacenet Off Nadir Building Detection](https://github.com/ashnair1/Mask-RCNN-for-Off-Nadir-Building-Detection)
 * [Mask_RCNN-for-Caravans](https://github.com/OrdnanceSurvey/Mask_RCNN-for-Caravans) -> detect caravan footprints from OS imagery
+* [parking_bays_detectron2](https://github.com/spiyer99/parking_bays_detectron2) -> Detecting parking bays with satellite imagery.
+Used Detectron2 and synthetic data with Unreal, superior performance to using Mask RCNN
+* [Locate buildings with a dark roof that feed heat island phenomenon using Mask RCNN](https://towardsdatascience.com/my-rooftop-project-a-satellite-imagery-computer-vision-example-e45a296129a0) -> with [repo](https://github.com/vintel38/RoofTop-Project), used INRIA dataset & labelme for annotation

 ### Panoptic segmentation
 * [Things and stuff or how remote sensing could benefit from panoptic segmentation](https://softwaremill.com/things-and-stuff-or-how-remote-sensing-could-benefit-from-panoptic-segmentation/)